aws-samples/amazon-dynamodb-labs/content/modernizr/06-data-movement/index.en.md

 - **Validation Focus**: Confirm abstraction layer doesn't introduce performance overhead

 **Operational Considerations:**
 During this phase, implement comprehensive monitoring to establish baseline performance metrics.
-These measurements become critical reference points for evaluating the success of subsequent migration phases.
+These measurements become reference points for evaluating the success of subsequent migration phases.
 Monitor response times, throughput rates, error frequencies, and resource utilization patterns to create a complete performance profile of your current system.

 The abstraction layer validation ensures that the additional software layer doesn't negatively impact application performance or introduce unexpected behavior changes.
 This phase provides confidence that your migration infrastructure is solid before introducing DynamoDB operations.